xulab/behav_data_anal_python/README.md

 behav_data_anal_python
 ======================

-python codes for extracting and analyzing 2AFC behavior data from XuLab This is the first commit
+python codes for extracting and analyzing 2AFC behavior data from XuLab.
+This is the first commit